YaraChek/files_tree/README.md

 *create_files_random_names.py* - a script to create test files by randomly combining a random number (up to six) of words from “words.txt” sometimes adding the words “patch” to the end of the name.
 Underscores are replaced with dashes.
 The word “patch” at the end of the name has been removed.
 The script displays information about non-renamed *problematic* files to the terminal and writes it to the log file.
+Then it overwrites yaml-file: deletes renamed old filenames from the file list and adds new filenames to the end of the file list.

 -----------------